Intrathecal Baclofen Pump for Cerebral Palsy: Expert Answers to Parents' Most-Asked Questions

 - Help your child communicate

-At Johns Hopkins, our team of medical specialists identify whether your child is a good candidate for this surgery.
+At Johns Hopkins, our team of medical specialists identifies whether your child is a good candidate for this surgery.
 If your child meets the criteria, our team works with you to come up with clear, attainable treatment goals.